Previous dayMarch 31, 2026Next day

 23.9 km---✓ ReviewedUSGS →

-At 21:19 UTC on March 31, 2026, a magnitude 3.4 tremor occurred 93 km N of Charlotte Amalie, U.S. Virgin Islands.
-It arrived roughly 1 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 23.9 km below the surface, classifying it as shallow crustal.
+The USGS recorded this magnitude 3.4 earthquake 93 km N of Charlotte Amalie, U.S. Virgin Islands at 21:19 UTC on March 31, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 1 hours earlier.
+This was a shallow crustal earthquake, focused at 23.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.178°, -64.820°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.178°N, -64.820°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31